Le Mars Blackbirds: History

 In a July 1903 game, an umpire named "Lally" ejected Le Mars manager Bobby Black from a game and also fined him $5.00 for his actions.

-With Branch Rickey on the roster, the 1903 Le Mars Blackbirds won the Iowa–South Dakota League Championship.
+With Branch Rickey on the team, the 1903 Le Mars Blackbirds won the Iowa–South Dakota League championship.
 In what proved to be the final season for the Iowa–South Dakota League, the Blackbirds finished the season with a 48–34 record.
 Their record was placed them first in the Iowa–South Dakota League under returning manager Bob Black, with Le Mars finishing 2.5 games ahead of the second place Council Bluffs Bluffers/Sheldon-Primghar Hyphens.

 No playoffs were held.
 The Iowa–South Dakota League permanently folded after the 1903 season.

 After the 1903 season, each member of the 1903 Le Mars Championship team received a gold medal inscribed with "ISD Pennant Winners," the player's name and the date.

-Le Mars has not hosted another minor league team.
+After the folding of the league, Le Mars has not hosted another minor league team.

-Ballparks
+The ballpark

 The name of the Le Mars Blackbirds' home minor league ballpark is not directly referenced.
-Riverview Park and West Floyd Park were both in use during the era.
+Le Mars' Riverview Park and West Floyd Park were both in use during the era.
 Both parks still host baseball today in Le Mars, Iowa.